-Apps and tech are designed so that we fear missing out, yearn for social approval and reciprocity, become slaves to infinite feeds and autoplay, and so on.
-And, it’s all done on purpose.
+Apps and tech are designed so we fear missing out, yearn for social approval and reciprocity, become slaves to infinite feeds and autoplay, and so on.
+And it’s all done on purpose.
 Medium

-In fact, Sen. Ron Wyden (D-Ore.), who the DHS letter was written to, wants us to understand just how insecure U.S. telephone networks are, and how easy it is for criminals to track and hack our mobile phones.
+In fact, Sen. Ron Wyden, D-Ore., who the DHS letter was written to, wants us to understand just how unsecure U.S. telephone networks are, and how easy it is for criminals to track and hack our mobile phones.
 In a separate letter, Wyden said a major American cellular carrier referred an “SS7 breach” with customer data to federal law enforcement for investigation, and blamed the Federal Communications Commission for failing to address these national threats.

 Industry access to SS7 has expanded over the years to thousands of companies, but there’s been a lack of built-in security, making it easier for anyone with access to the network to pretend to be a carrier making requests for information about customers.
 And these techniques are used worldwide.
 The Washington Post

 Reproduction in Mars Could Mean New Human Subspecies